hnrc/github-notifications-block/README.md

 GitHub Vacation Mode™
 ==========================

-Chrome extension for hiding all the notification thingies going on across github.com.
+Chrome extension for hiding all the notification thingies going on all over github.com.

 Perfect for people on vacation with "must…check… notifications…" OCD.